 Gather similar items together and then sort them at once: books with books, clothes with clothes.
 You touch each item individually and ask yourself whether it sparks joy.
 If yes, then keep it; if no, toss it.
 Minimalist organization can be as simple as that.

-You start with less important items like pots and pans or cleaning implements, working your way up through clothes and books.
+To start your journey to becoming minimalist, begin with less important items like pots and pans or cleaning implements, working your way up through clothes and books.
 Various mementos come at the very end, once you’ve acquired a thicker skin and better sense of where your joy lies.
 Most importantly, you always finish one category before starting on the next.
 Over time, your home is filled only with things that truly bring you joy.

 In this minimalist basket method, you grab a laundry basket, a large box, or some other similarly sized container.
 Then you proceed through your home and start poring over your things, much like you would at a clothing store.

 In this basket, however, you place only items that you don’t like, that you don’t really need, and that are simply taking up valuable space in your home.
 Once the basket is full, you’ve reached your daily requirement.
-If you do this for an entire week, you’ll eliminate a lot of unnecessary stuff from your home.
+If you do this for an entire week, you’ll eliminate a lot of unnecessary stuff from your home – and you’re one step closer to becoming minimalist.

 It’s easiest to begin in one room and then continue working your way through your home room by room.
-Depending on how large your home is and how much stuff you have, this can take more than one week, but it is worth the effort in any case.
+Depending on how large your home is and how much stuff you have, this can take a few weeks, but it is worth the effort in any case.
 Once you’ve got the first day of minimalist restructuring done, the rest will be a breeze.

 Advanced-Level Minimalism: the Box Method